Darren Penhall

-Darren Penhall (born 18 November 1972) is an English-Australian professional darts player who competes in Professional Darts Corporation events.
+Darren Penhall (born 18 November 1972) is an English-born Australian darts player who competes in Professional Darts Corporation (PDC) events.

 Career

 Penhall entered Q-School in January 2020 and won his Tour Card on the fourth day by finishing eleventh on the UK Q-School Order of Merit.
 He will play on the PDC ProTour in 2020 and 2021.

-After losing his Tour Card, he returned to Australia, and took part in the DPA Tour from 2023, and he won a title in February 2023.
+After losing his Tour Card, he returned to Australia, and took part in the DPA Tour from 2023.
+He won his first Australian title in February 2023.
+Penhall has dominated the DPA circuit in 2023, reaching 18 finals in 25 events, and winning 13 of those to boast a lead at the top of the DPA Order of Merit, qualifying for 2024 PDC World Darts Championship.

+Penhall played Jules van Dongen in the first round and won 3–1.
+Despite the win, he revealed his plans to walk away from the sport after the tournament.
+In the second round, he lost 0–3 to Joe Cullen.

+He came out of retirement in 2025 and returned to competitive darts on the DPA Pro Tour, winning a title in event five.